davewragg/davewragg.github.io/about.md

 > Depends who you ask.
 I'll answer to either.

-When is The Hunters out?

-> July 2023 for hardback, audio and ebook, July 2024 for paperback.

 When is The Company of the Wolf out?

-> August 2024 for hardback and ebook, October 2024 for audiobook, presumed August 2025 for paperback.
+> August 2024 for hardback and ebook, October 2024 for audiobook, July 2025 for paperback.

+When is The Iron Road out?

+> September 2025 for hardback, ebook, and audio, presumed August 2026 for paperback.

-Is the new series a sequel to Articles of Faith?
+Is Tales of the Plains a sequel to Articles of Faith?

 > It's set in the same world, 13 years after the events of The Righteous, but can be read completely standalone - although there might be one or two characters who pop up in both.